-Field Function Note Z coordinate coordinates) of environmental sensor packages.
+Field Function Note Peripheral device Z coordinate format Options to describe the vertical locations (Z coordinates) of environmental sensor packages.
+Rack units or Free-form See Z Coordinate Format (on page 210).
 Every sensor has a Z Coordinate field.
 The format setting specifies whether those coordinates are required to be rack unit numbers or can contain arbitrary text.
-Peripheral device auto management Enables or disables the automatic management feature for Raritan environmental sensor packages. • Default is Enabled.
-Automatic Management of Sensors (on page 201) Mute other door handle If selected, one door handle will be completely powered down (including any attached card reader or keypad) before opening the other lock of the same DX2- DH2C2.
+Peripheral device auto management Enables or disables the automatic management feature for Raritan environmental sensor packages.Default is Enabled.
+Automatic Management of Sensors (on page 203) Mute other door handle If selected, one door handle will be completely powered down (including any attached card reader or keypad) before opening the other lock of the same DX2- DH2C2.
 This option helps to avoid overload in power-limited setups with two door handles.

-Field Function Note Altitude Specify the altitude of PX3TS above sea level when a differential air pressure sensor is attached. • Range: -425 to 3000 meters (-1394 to 9842 feet) • Negative numbers indicate locations below sea level.
+Altitude Specify the altitude of PX3TS above sea level when a differential air pressure sensor is attached.
+Range: -425 to 3000 meters (-1394 to 9842 feet) Negative numbers indicate locations below sea level.
 The device's altitude is associated with the altitude correction factor.
 The default altitude measurement unit is meter.
 Your user preference for measurements will take effect here.
-Active powered dry contact limit Determines the maximum number of "active" powered dry contact actuators that is permitted concurrently. • Range: 0 to 24 • Default: 1 An "active" actuator is turned ON, or, for a door handle, door is OPENED.
+Active powered dry contact limit Determines the maximum number of "active" powered dry contact actuators that is permitted concurrently.
+Range: 0 to 24 Default: 1 An "active" actuator is turned ON, or, for a door handle, door is OPENED.
 This setting only applies to "powered dry contact" (PD) actuators rather than normal "dry contact" actuators.
 You need either 'Change Peripheral Device Configuration' privilege or 'Administrator Privileges' to change the setting.